AuditoryBench++: Can Language Models Understand Auditory Knowledge without Hearing?: Experiments

 \paragraph*{Implementation details.} In our implementation, we base AIR-CoT on the Qwen2.5$_{7\mathrm{B}}$ model for both stages.
 The imagination process is built with a CLAP text encoder and a 2-layer MLP.
 For Stage 1, we perform fine-tuning with special tokens { \tt[imagine/]}\xspace and { \tt[/imagine]}\xspace added to the vocabulary.
 Training uses with \(10\) epochs, batch size of \(4\), gradient accumulation steps of \(16\), learning rate of \(1 \times 10^{-5}\), and the AdamW~\cite{loshchilov2018decoupled} optimizer.
 For Stage 2, we load the fine-tuned model from Stage 1 and integrate a CLAP encoder with a 2-layer MLP projector to align audio embeddings.
 We train only the projector for \(10\) epochs, with a batch size of \(4\), a learning rate of \(1 \times 10^{-4}\), a weight decay of \(0.01\), and an AdamW optimizer.
 For fair comparison, AudioBERT~\cite{ok2025audiobert} and Imagine to Hear~\cite{yoo2025imagine} employ the same data.

 \paragraph*{Experimental results.} We report the performance of various baselines and our method in AuditoryBench++.
 As shown in~\Cref{tab:main}, most language models perform poorly due to the absence of auditory knowledge.
 AudioBERT and Imagine to Hear provide some improvements but remain constrained.
 In contrast, AIR-CoT substantially outperforms these on pitch comparison, animal sound recognition, and auditory context reasoning, showcasing its ability to enable end-to-end auditory imagination within the reasoning chain.
 However, the improvements in duration and loudness remain limited.
 Current audio representations are primarily semantic, which makes them effective for animal sound recognition and auditory context reasoning.
 Pitch benefits from exposure to pitch-related training data, enabling relation reasoning.
-In contrast, duration and loudness depend on temporal and amplitude cues that these representations do not capture well, with duration being particularly challenging since current embeddings do not reflect the time axis~\cite{yuan2024tclaptemporalenhancedcontrastivelanguageaudio, ma2023crepevisionlanguagefoundationmodels, sinha2021maskedlanguagemodelingdistributional}.
-Future work should explore representations that encode such quantitative properties more directly.
+In contrast, duration and loudness depend on temporal and amplitude cues that these representations do not capture well, with duration being particularly challenging since current embeddings do not reflect the time axis~\cite{ ma2023crepevisionlanguagefoundationmodels, sinha2021maskedlanguagemodelingdistributional}.
+We leave this challenging problem for future work.